flybywiresim/docs/docs/simbridge/index.md

     Please keep SimBridge updated at all times regardless of the version of aircraft you are currently flying!

     !!! tip ""
-        Reminder: Any feature available in Development will also be available in Experimental.
+        Reminder: Any feature available in the Development version will also be available in the Experimental version.

     ---